fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Wed 9/02
 - Steven Shapin, "Trusting George Cheyne," 279--97.

-What kinds of advice did his patients get in their personal correspondence?
-To what extent were these reasonable?
+Questions to keep in mind while reading: What kinds of advice did his patients get in their personal correspondence?
 Was there any conflict with common sense?
 How different was public and private medical advice?
 How specifically did Cheyne appeal to morality in his letters with patients?
-How did his own physical condition matter?
 How prevalent was the "micromechanical" approach/advice we read about last time?
-What kinds of experience does Shapin discuss?
 What are the modern analogs?

 {% include alert.html class='danger' title='Reflections' text="
 - Group 1: Comparative Reflection